grew-nlp/grew_doc/content/doc/grs.md

 # GRS syntax

-:warning: the syntax has changed since version 1.5.
-See the [end the page](#obsolete).

 ## Global structure
 A GRS is composed by a set of declarations that may be provided in several files.
 These files are expected to used the `.grs` file extension.